By Serge Kreutz

 The two functions are distinct, and in a way contrary to each other.
 There are a good number of substances that are good for the one, and bad for the other aspect of sexuality.
 Cocaine can enhance sexual desire, while at the same time obstructing penile function by shrinking the organ.

 Very few substances are good for both, erections and libido.
 Yohimbe, the bark, or yohimbine, the active ingredient, which has been extracted and is sold as pharmaceutical, facilitate erections by blocking adrenaline from abdominal and pelvic receptors, and enhance libido by increasing adrenaline effect on the brain.
-However, there is no question that the side effects of yohimbe and yohimbine are a serious deterrent.
+However, there is no question that the side penile effects of yohimbe and yohimbine are a serious deterrent.
 The adrenaline blocked from the abdominal and pelvic areas also causes heart palpitations and sleeplessness, and both these effects are not supportive of general health.

-While the discovery of the use phosphodiesterase inhibitors such as Viagra for erectile function has been a definite achievement, the bigger challenge is to develop a medication that can enhance libido.
+While the discovery of the use phosphodiesterase inhibitors for erectile function has been a definite achievement, the bigger challenge is to develop a medication that can enhance libido.
 The impact that such a medication could have on the behavioral patterns of young and aging men around the world is substantial.
 Such a medication could have a large number of men making far-reaching changes to their lifestyles in that they might become libido-driven to a far greater degree than what currently is the case.

 There are basically two pathways for the enhancement of libido: a hormonal route via testosterone and a neurotransmitter route via dopamine.
 While the outright application of testosterone may have a clear anabolic effect, exogenous testosterone has the potential to lower both libido and fertility in men, not just to raise it.
 What effect it will have will depend on baseline values, set points, and dosages.
 A new, more promising route is to support the body’s own testosterone synthesis with tongkat ali or injection of human chorionic gonadotropin (which is extracted from the urine of pregnant women and therefore rather expensive).